 Fleece Blankets

 If you love fleece PJs, we understand why you’d be drawn to a fleece blanket.
-Learning how to wash a weighted blanket with a fleece cover is as easy as deciding to sleep in on Saturday morning.
+Learning how to clean a weighted blanket with a fleece cover is as easy as deciding to sleep in on Saturday morning.
 Fleece can handle a warm-water wash and low-heat dry.
 It’s also one of the few anxiety blankets that can tolerate fabric softener in the dryer.

 Linen Blend Blankets